earlhickey/zf2-energy/README.md

 #### By cloning project

 1. Install the [PgEnergy](https://github.com/earlhickey/PgEnergy) ZF2 module
-   by cloning it into `./vendor/`.
+   by cloning it into `./vendor/`
-2. Clone this project into your `./vendor/` directory.
+2. Clone this project into your `./vendor/` directory

 #### With composer